klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 The combineSignedRawTransactions returns an RLP-encoded string containing all signatures (and feePayerSignatures if the transaction is a fee-delegated transaction) as a result.
 You use this to send a transaction to the network through `await caver.rpc.klay.sendRawTransaction(combined)`.

-## Detect implementation of KCT interfaces <a id="detect-implementation-of-kct-interfaces"></a>
+## Detecting implementation of KCT interfaces <a id="detecting-implementation-of-kct-interfaces"></a>

-`caver.kct` provides functions that return information about which interface KCT token contract implements.
+`caver.kct` provides functions that return information about which interface the given KCT token contract implements.
 Using this, you can see which interface the KCT token contract deployed on Klaytn implements.

-### Detect KIP-7 token contract <a id="detect-kip-7-token-contract"></a>
+### Detecting KIP-7 interfaces <a id="detecting-kip-7-interfaces"></a>

 In order to detect the interfaces implemented by the KIP-7 token contract, you can use `caver.kct.kip7.detectInterface(contractAddress)` or `kip7.detectInterface()`.